“It’s hard to imagine civilisation without onions.”

 Yellow onions (white flesh, golden brown skins) are the gold standard for cooking.
 They have the strongest flavour – and this is important as onions lose the intensity of flavour in the cooking process.
 They also tend to caramelise and become sweeter as they cook.
 They keep brilliantly for weeks in a cool dark place.
 They are the mainstay of every cook, but are rarely the principal performer – French onion soup gives them the pole position – thick and rich, it’s a dish which does them proud.

-White onions (white flesh, white skins) have a less intense flavour than yellow.
-When cooked they are less sweet and slightly crunchier than yellow onions.
+White onions (white flesh, white skins) have a less intense, more aromatic flavour than yellow.
+When cooked they are sharper, less sweet and slightly crunchier than yellow onions.
 So I was right really – why bother with white onions, when you can achieve a softer taste if you need to by more convenient means (see banana shallots, below).
 They don’t keep as well as yellow onions.

 Red onions (purplish red skins, white flesh shot through at the edges with red) are softer and sweeter in taste than yellow and white onions.
 And they have looks – their red edges add visual impact to a dish.
 Because of their mildness some people use them raw in salads and sandwiches – I still find this too much ‘in your face’, but I do think they are good raw in salsas.
 Because of their visual advantages they’re also good in a dish of roasted Mediterranean vegetables, served at the table on a big antique platter (but bear in mind they lose their colour on cooking).
 They don’t keep as well as yellow onions.